How to get your wardrobe organized once and for all.

 Don’t Forget about Shoes

 As you get older your feet change.
 You lose the strength in your arch and your foot flattens making your foot wider.
 Try on every pair of shoes to see if they fit, if they are in good repair and a style you like.
 Group your shoes to make it easier to find what you need.
 They might be grouped by season, colour or style.
 If you have a lot of shoes in boxes then tape a picture to the outside of the box.
 It will make it easier for you to find what you need without having to go through endless boxes.
 You might want to purchase clear shoe boxes for storage.
 There are many shoe organizing systems, over the door, under the bed, wall units, cupboards, racks etc. Look for an option that suits your needs and space.
 If you purchase expensive shoes get them repaired.
 Zippers can be replaced, heels can be reheeled, soles can be replaced and once they are polished professionally they will look like new.
-You may find shoes that have never been worn and can be sold like these shoes.
 Shoes can be donated too.

 Invest in the Right Equipment